November 6, 2012

 • print

 A question often asked here at Harvest USA is a common one.
-“Why do people, Christians even, go back to a gay life after they have come for help?”
+“Why do people, Christians even, fall back into homosexuality after they have come for help?”
 It’s a legitimate question.
 For Christians who believe the Word, the Scriptures, and believe that faith in Christ makes one a “new creation,” the issue may seem confusing, but the answer must be honest and biblically grounded.
 Here is the second reason that could explain what might be happening here, as we have seen some common denominators over the years in our ministry.

 For many people, the call to obey Christ and live within the boundaries of God-designed sexuality is just too difficult, and its benefits too intangible and not immediate enough.
 Unfortunately, this is the kind of society in which we now live.
 If anything seems too difficult or doesn’t produce immediate results, then it’s not worth the time and effort.
 The downside of life in a technologically-based society is the false, utopian ideal that everything should work or should be fixable—now!
 Growth that can only take place over time, and the very idea of struggle itself, is dismissed as unnatural.